zachlewis/mold/README.md

               registry:

 ## Services
-The services block starts docker containers needed to perform the build.
-These are spun up before the the build phase starts.
-These services can then be accesses via their image name from the build container.
+Services is a list of containers that need to be started prior to the build.
+These are spun up before the the code build actually starts.
+They services can then be accesses via their image name from the build container.

 #### image